 "Meadows and natural landscapes are fire hazards."

 This argument is based on the unproven belief that the tall grass and wildflower stems in a meadow are highly flammable.
 U.S. Forest Service experts state that a grass fire can only sustain high heat for 20 seconds.
-For a fire to be potentially damaging to a home, it must burn within four feet of the home for seven and a half minutes.
+For a fire to be potentially damaging to a home, it must burn within 4 feet of the home for 7.5 minutes.

 "Natural landscapes attract vermin."

 Snakes may find a hospitable habitat in either a traditional or a naturally landscaped yard if prey species, water sources, sunny areas for basking, and shelter are present.
 Snakes may find shelter under outbuildings, in rock walls, or in log piles; they are valuable neighbors because they eat true pests, such as mice, harmful insects, and slugs.
-Only 3 of Pennsylvania's 22 snake species are poisonous (Northern copperhead, timber rattler, and the endangered Eastern massasauga).
+Only 3 of Pennsylvania's 22 snake species are venomous (northern copperhead, timber rattler, and the endangered eastern massasauga).

 "Natural landscapes harbor Lyme-disease ticks."